 You can contact the author at ravenexp at gmail, com.
 The tool's GIT repository is here.

-It seems that only MGD index is affected by this Wine bug so running this will fix it:
+It seems that only MGD index is affected by this Wine bug so running this command will “fix” it:

 $ wine fjfix.exe -f MGD